fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 # Configuration for contributors

-This document includes the configuration files, and their settings, that are helpful when developing or contributing to Fleet.
+This document includes configuration files and settings that are helpful when developing or contributing to Fleet.

 Unlike the [configuration files documentation](../Using-Fleet/configuration-files/README.md), the files and settings in this document are not recommended for production use.
 Each setting includes the best practice for being successful in production.